franck-chester/franck-chester.github.io/_links/2021-09-28-REST API design resource modeling.md

 tags: rest ddd architecture
 ---

 Good article about reconciling domain driven design and REST.
-Quite old, but then again the DDD books I have read are as well, andcouched in very old fashion SOA language, which I haven't had much to do in recent years.
+Quite old, but then again the DDD books I have read are as well, and couched in very old fashion SOA language, which I haven't had much to do in recent years.
 Feels like both a trip down memory lane and a refresher 🤨